Kiwi teams coming home? What Govt's new rules mean for NZ sport

 However, both games are still up in the air after multiple teams were hit with Covid-19 outbreaks last week.

-The Highlanders are hoping to be able to field a team to face the Blues after forcing to postpone their clash against Moana Pasifika last Friday.
+The Highlanders are hoping to be able to field a team to face the Blues after being forced to postpone their clash against Moana Pasifika last Friday.
 The Crusaders are in a similar boat after more than half of their squad tested positive for the virus.

 Moana Pasifika's home game at Mount Smart Stadium against the Hurricanes on Friday night narrowly misses out on the new rules, which come into effect on Friday 11.59pm.